Chuo-ku Tourism Association Official Blog

 [CAM] 19:00 on October 20, 2015

-For example, Matsuzakaya in Ueno opened a branch in Ginza in 1924, the oldest department store in Ginza, and it was a department store that tried to enter the store for the first time.
+For example, Matsuzakaya in Ueno opened a branch in Ginza in 1924, the oldest department store in Ginza, and it was the first department store to try to enter Doshi.

-Matsuya Kimono Store in Kanda Imagawa Bridge and the current Matsuya Department Store opened its Ginza office in Ginza 3-chome in May 1925, about a year and a half after the earthquake.
-The trade name was changed to "Matsuya Kimono Store Co., Ltd." in 1924, and it was in 1948 that the trade name was changed to "Matsuya Co., Ltd."
+It was in May 1925, about a year and a half after the earthquake, that the Matsuya Kimono Store in Kanda Imagawa Bridge and the current Matsuya Department Store opened the Ginza Sales Office in Ginza 3-chome.
+The company name was changed to "Matsuya Kimono Store Co., Ltd." in 1924, and it was in 1948 that the company name was changed to "Matsuya Co., Ltd."

-Ginza Matsuzakaya (Taisho (unknown)) Chuo-ku Tourism Association website "Transfer Townscapes and Buildings"
+Ginza Matsuzakaya (Taisho (Unknown)) Chuo-ku Tourism Association Site "The Moving Town and Buildings"

 03_13[1]. jpg

-Ginza Matsuya (1929) Chuo-ku Tourism Association website "Transfer Townscapes and Buildings"
+Ginza Matsuya (1929) Chuo-ku Tourism Association Site "Moving Towns and Buildings"

 03_12[1]. jpg